janeyziqinglin/equivariant_neural_network/README.md

 ![cnn-test-accuracy-60k](https://github.com/janeyziqinglin/equivariant_neural_network/assets/105125897/4d30b121-7331-4320-a1ff-37ebbec80e20)
 ![gcnn-test-accuracy-60k](https://github.com/janeyziqinglin/equivariant_neural_network/assets/105125897/5afd8234-44fe-4aea-ae95-06f223db8c1c)

+The following figure under varying degrees of rotation (30, 180, and 360 degrees) is plotted to further compare the accuracy between CNN and GCNN.

+At 30 degrees of rotation, the accuracy of GCNN is significantly higher than that of CNN, indicating that GCNN has better rotational invariance compared to CNN.
+The gap between the two models is large, with GCNN having accuracy above 0.8, while CNN accuracy is  above 0.4.

+At 180 degrees of rotation, both models experience an increase in accuracy compared to the 30 degrees scenario, but the increase is more prominent for the CNN.
+The gap between the two models starts to shrink, indicating that as the degree of rotation increases, with GCNN having accuracy above 0.8, while CNN accuracy is  above 0.7 , CNN's performance increase at a faster rate than GCNN.
+GCNN also shows a notable dip in performance around the midpoint of the epochs, but it recovers towards the end.

+At 360 degrees of rotation, the performance gap between CNN and GCNN further narrows with GCNN having overall accuracy above 0.9, while CNN accuracy is  above 0.8 .
+GCNN still have better overall accuracy than CNN, but at the beginning, CNN displays higher accuracy than  the accuracy of GCNN.

-- **Accuracy Comparison between CNN and GCNN:** GCNN consistently displays lower loss compared to CNN when classifying rotated MNIST digits.
+- **Loss Comparison between CNN and GCNN:** GCNN consistently displays lower loss compared to CNN when classifying rotated MNIST digits.
 Similar to the results of accuracy, the test loss for CNN decreases as epochs increase, which is the opposite trend as the accuracy.
 This is expected since loss can be viewed as the deviation between the true values and the predicted values, the lower the loss, the smaller the error, thus higher the accuracy.
 In addition, it is also found that there is no clear trend of how GCNN's performance varies with the degree of rotation.

 Both the accuracy curve and the loss curve have shown a clear trend between CNN and the degree of rotation and a lack of trend for the GCNN model.
 ![cnn-test-loss-60k](https://github.com/janeyziqinglin/equivariant_neural_network/assets/105125897/1ddb34aa-8d74-4cb2-9aab-ff01cf0f8bc8)